gbif/hosted-portals/getting-started/domain-name.md

 # Custom domain names

 You should use a custom domain for your hosted portal.
-This can be either an *apex domain* (like `gbif.zz` and usually also `www.gbif.zz`) or a *subdomain* name (like `biodiversity.tecala.zz`, when your institution is `tecala.zz` or `www.tecala.zz`).
+This can be either an *apex domain* (like `gbif.zz` and usually also `www.gbif.zz`) or a *subdomain* name (like `data.tecala.zz`, when your institution is `tecala.zz` or `www.tecala.zz`).

-If your IT department is going to handle everything, you needn't read any further — tell them the domain or subdomain and send them this page.
+*If your IT department is going to handle everything, you needn't read any further — tell them the domain or subdomain and send them this page.*

 If you want a new domain, you will need to register it.
 There is usually an annual fee for this, and it's important to make sure the fee will continue to be paid year after year – your IT department might be best to arrange this.